 “Using video to engage with your audience is also no longer just about short form.
 YouTube has changed its algorithms to favour long form rather than the historic 2 minute sweet spot film.
 In 2016 only 29% of smartphone users watched videos longer than 20mins.
 In 2018, that figure had jumped to 54%.
 ‘Snackable’ content will continue to play a vital role in building brand awareness but brands that will win and ensure they thrive in the future are those who earn the love and loyalty by deepening engagement with their audience for more than a few minutes.” *(source)

-Please do contact us to discuss how can we can help create imaging for your brand that inspires your audience to engage and become loyal customers.
+Please get in touch to discuss how we can help create imaging for your brand that inspires your audience to engage and become loyal customers.

 Editorial :Elle, Harpers Bazaar, Cosmopolitan, Marie Claire, In Style, Freundin, Penguin Books, Hodder & Stoughton